Contraband-Software/ContraInventory/README.md

  - References to the parent canvas must be added to the inventory manager.
  - ALL ITEMS AND SLOTS MUST HAVE A UNIQUE NAME, otherwise you will get red errors.
  - Only have ONE InventoryManager per scene, undefined behaviour otherwise.
+ - ALL items MUST have a CanvasGroup component, otherwise input will not function.

 ### Starting